 An overbite is the overlap or gap between the top and bottom front teeth.
-It’s fairly common for the upper teeth to sit too far over or in front of the lower teeth, causing overbite teeth problems.
-Fortunately, dentists have spent generations learning how to fix this issue and now overbite correction is the second most common reason people choose to get braces.
+It's fairly common for the upper teeth to sit too far over or in front of the lower teeth, causing overbite teeth problems.
+Fortunately, dentists are experts in fixing this issue and now overbite correction is the second most common reason people choose to get braces and orthodontics.

 Here, we’ll answer questions such as:

 - What's the difference between a normal, deep and severe overbite?